Azure/iot-operations-sdks/doc/dev/adr/0012-content-type.md

 ## Decision:

-Instead of content type being a static method on the Serializer, the serialize() function should return the serialized payload in bytes as well as the desired content_type.
-This allows the application to either always return the same content_type (maintaining existing functionality and convenience), or they can provide information on their generic data type that is passed to the serializer to determine what the content_type should be.
+Instead of content type being a static method on the Serializer, the serialize() function should return the serialized payload in bytes as well as the `content_type` of the serialized payload.
+This allows the application to either always return the same `content_type` (maintaining existing functionality and convenience), or they can provide information on their generic data type that is passed to the serializer to determine what the `content_type` should be.

 On the receiving side, the deserialize() function will be provided with the `content_type` and `format_indicator` to aid in deserialization.
 The SDK will no longer validate that the `content_type` is valid for the envoy, so the deserialize() function will now have to return an error if the `content_type` is not acceptable.